-Last week a topic of conversation came to the dinner table.
-Why are so many of us are feeling unhappy?
+Why are so many of us feeling unhappy?
 Apart from the obvious restriction on our freedom and too much Covid press, a deeper question arose, what does happiness mean to you?

-Today we have so much more material wealth, well-being knowledge, and opportunities to fill the gaps and goals in our lives.
-Not only are we living longer with a better quality of life.
+Today we have so much material wealth, well-being, knowledge, and opportunities to fill the gaps in our lives.
+Not only are we living longer, but with a better quality of life.
 Although some may disagree at this current time, so many of us feel a sense of defeat or struggle when it comes to our personal happiness.

-Depression can stem from many different things it can run in your family or play a part in your brain chemistry.
-Your emotional wellbeing and hormones, the current state of mind, and environment are all factors of influence.
-Our thoughts, personality type, and lifestyle all affect our risk.
+Depression can stem from many different things.
+It can run in your family or play a part in your brain chemistry.
+Your emotional well-being and hormones, state of mind, and environment are all contributing factors.
+Our thoughts, personality type, and lifestyle can affect our risk of depression.
 Keeping a positive, active lifestyle, healthy diet and mindset can all help reduce depression.

 What Does Happiness Mean to You?

 Happiness comes in many forms.
-But the most important aspect is that happiness is something that cannot be brought.
-Well maybe temporarily, but if you haven’t noticed that fades too.
 The good news is you can train yourself to be happy.

 While we place so much pressure on ourselves to have it all; a successful career, happy relationship, house, kids, and so on, we forget what we really want.
 Falling into what society says you should have or what others have, doesn’t necessarily mean it will be the right choice for you.

 These days we are so much more aware that happiness in material possessions wears off after a while.
-So, when you left to pay that new car off for the next few years, you question the value of your time.
+So, when you are left to pay that new car off for the next few years, you question the value.

-The pressures that we place on ourselves to have our lives look a certain way brings about a certain struggle and defeated feeling when we are unable to reach these goals.
-Why do we do this to ourselves because we believe it will make us happy?
+The pressures that we place on ourselves to have our lives look a certain way may bring about a certain struggle and defeated feeling when we are unable to attain these goals.
+Why do we do this to ourselves, perhaps because we believe it will make us happy?

-Maybe it will boost our confidence if we looked a certain way.
-If we kept up with the latest technology then it will portray a certain status and success.
-We all have various reasons for things, but ultimately how often do we stop to think about emotional fulfillment more than material wealth.
+We all have various reasons for things, but ultimately how often do we stop to think about emotional fulfillment more than ego?

 Happiness Isn’t Found in Things

 Sometimes we hold on to things because of their security, maybe a relationship, or a horrible job just for the status.
-This can close the door to many other possibilities that may be better suited to us.
+This closes the door to other possibilities better suited to us.
 When our minds overshadow our heart’s desires, our fears become more powerful.
-The trust that we have in ourselves, gets lost and we need to stop, look within, and really assess our gratification.
-Sometimes the simplest changes such as working less to enjoy more time with the family or learning to limit our expenses can provide so much more in return.
+The trust that we have in ourselves gets lost and we need to really assess our gratification.
+Sometimes the simplest changes such as working less to enjoy more family time.

 Have you heard the saying you are whole and complete on your own?
 Much harder to believe though, isn’t it?